peterjc/thapbi-pict/docs/examples/fungal_mock/presence_absence.rst

     due to primer annealing efficiency.

-That's pretty consistent (we've talked about *Fusarium verticillioides* earlier), and suggests using a minimum abudance threshold of 10 in THAPBI PICT is a little stricter that the author's pipeline.
+That's pretty consistent (we've talked about *Fusarium verticillioides* earlier), and suggests using a minimum abundance threshold of 10 in THAPBI PICT is a little stricter that the author's pipeline.

 Moving on to the second amplicon library, the larger ITS1 marker using the